Raj0527/Terraform/README.md

     ```

 ### Task 2: Launching an EC2 Instance in the VPC
-Within the newly created VPC, I launched an EC2 instance, configuring it to use the appropriate subnet and security groups.
-After deployment, I verified the instance’s network settings and connectivity.
+Within the newly created VPC, launch an EC2 instance, configuring it to use the appropriate subnet and security groups.
+After deployment, verify the instance’s network settings and connectivity.

 1. Define security groups and SSH key pairs.
 2. Launch instance in created VPC subnet.